 Main Modificati on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change Market considerations.
 MM 5.10 EPFC21 Policy CS5 44 Insert text to the end of paragraph 5.10 as follows: Minor amendment Para 5.10 Developers will therefore be expected to consider housing mix in their proposals, including any existing local evidence of housing needs or evidence in Parish Plans which may be important considerations even for small sites, particularly in rural areas.
 MM 5.11 FEPFC16 Policy CS6 46 Insert text to the end of the policy as follows: A schedule of the infrastructure which has been assessed as critical to the delivery of the Core Strategy is included within the Core Strategy as Appendix Cii.
-MM 5.12 PFC14 Policy CS7 47 Amend the text of the policy as follows: EPFC22 Includes minor amendment in light of the In order to address the need for affordable housing in West Berkshire a proportion of affordable homes will be sought from residential development.
+MM 5.12 PFC14 Policy CS7 47 Amend the text of the policy as follows: EPFC22 Includes minor amendment in In order to address the need for affordable housing in West Berkshire a proportion of affordable homes will be sought from residential development.
 Affordable housing will be provided on-site, apart from in exceptional circumstances.
-The Council's priority and starting expectation will be for affordable housing to be provided on-site in line with Government guidance. (insert footnote) NPPF, May 2012 Subject to the economics of provision, the following levels of affordable housing provision will be sought by negotiation: On development sites of 15 dwellings or more (or 0.5 hectares or more) a proportion of 30% provision will be sought on previously developed land, and 40% on greenfield land; On development sites of less than 15 dwellings a sliding scale approach will be used to calculate affordable housing provision, as follows:-
+The Council's priority and starting expectation will be for affordable housing to be provided on-site in line with Government guidance. light of the NPPF, May 2012 Subject to the economics of provision, the following levels of affordable housing provision will be sought by negotiation: On development sites of 15 dwellings or more (or 0.5 hectares or more) a proportion of 30% provision will be sought on previously developed land, and 40% on greenfield land; On development sites of less than 15 dwellings a sliding scale approach will be On development sites of less than 15 dwellings a sliding scale approach will be used to calculate affordable housing provision, as follows:-